-- Automatic date and time (manual NTS KE servers): Synchronize with the secure NTP key establishment servers connected to the DHCP server. - Manual NTS KE servers: Enter the IP address of one or two NTP servers.
-When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Automatic date and time (NTP servers using DHCP): Synchronize with the NTP servers connected to the DHCP server. - Fallback NTP servers: Enter the IP address of one or two fallback servers. - Automatic date and time (manual NTP servers): Synchronize with NTP servers of your choice. - Manual NTP servers: Enter the IP address of one or two NTP servers.
-When you use two NTP servers, the device synchronizes and adapts its time based on input from both. - Custom date and time: Manually set the date and time.
-Click Get from system to fetch the date and time settings once from your computer or mobile device.
+• Automatic date and time (NTP server using DHCP): Synchronize with the NTP server connected to the DHCP server.

-Time zone: Select which time zone to use.
+- Automatic date and time (manual NTP server): Synchronize with NTP servers of your choice. - Primary NTP server and Secondary NTP server: Enter the IP address of one or two NTP servers.
+When you use - two NTP servers, the device synchronizes and adapts its time based on input from both. - Custom date and time: Manually set the date and time.
+Click Get from system to fetch the date and time settings once from your computer or mobile device. - Time zone: Select which time zone to use.
 Time will be automatically adjusted for daylight saving time and standard time.